-Everyone loves seeing wildlife on their travels, but by doing so you may be causing the animals you love a lot of harm, whether you meant to or not.
+Everyone loves seeing wildlife on their travels, and wildlife tourism can have a hugely positive impact on conservation efforts and wildlife care, but if travellers aren’t careful they may be causing the animals they love a lot of harm, whether they meant to or not.
 Find out how to see wildlife on your gap year, the RIGHT way.

-If you are dreaming of or planning your gap year or backpacking trip at the moment, I’ll bet a great deal of you have harboured dreams of seeing some sort of exotic animal up close, maybe even interacting or volunteering with them, right?
+If you are dreaming of or planning your gap year or backpacking trip at the moment, I’ll bet a great deal of you have harboured dreams of seeing some sort of exotic wild animal up close.
+Perhaps trekking through a jungle in Borneo to spot orang utans in their natural habitat?
+Seeing an elephant on a safari?
+Maybe even interacting or volunteering with them, right?

 Well you aren’t alone.

-Wildlife tourism has become an integral part of the gap year and tourism industries in recent years.
-Many industry organisations and providers use wildlife as a unique selling point by offering a wide variety of wildlife spotting and interaction packages and tours alongside the all important RTW ticket and insurance package.
+Wildlife tourism has become an integral part of the gap year and tourism industries in recent years, cashing in on the desire of independent travellers and backpackers to see wildlife up close and engage with wildlife sanctuaries or tours.
+Many industry organisations and providers even use wildlife as a unique selling point by offering a wide variety of wildlife spotting and interaction packages and tours alongside the all important RTW ticket and insurance package.

 The appeal is obvious, especially to animal lovers.
 Who wouldn’t want to see a gorilla in the jungles of Uganda, wild hippos or elephants in Ghana or spot an orangutan in Borneo?
 Who wouldn’t want to see a lion roar majestically just feet away from them or see penguins dance through the water in their large enclosures?
 Who wouldn’t want the chance to take up the romanticised opportunity to trek with elephants through a jungle?

 When done right, wildlife tourism gives local tourist industries a personal investment and self interest in preserving and protecting animal rights.
-Wildlife tourism can help to stop activities such as poaching and illegal hunting by giving the powers that be a financial incentive to get off their backsides and do something about it, and it can help to highlight bad practices on the world stage through constant social media attention and give businesses an incentive to stick to international standards on animal welfare.
+Wildlife tourism can help to stop activities such as poaching and illegal hunting by giving the poachers themselves jobs as guides and protectors of the animals, letting them earn more money protecting animals than killing them, and programmes such as the poacher to ranger job scheme at Gal Oya National Park prove this.
+It can give the powers that be a financial incentive to get off their backsides and do something about wildlife conservation by showing there is a huge demand, and financial power from a tourism industry that demands best practice, and it can help to highlight bad practices on the world stage through constant social media attention and give businesses an incentive to stick to international standards on animal welfare.

 There are plenty of businesses and organisations within the wildlife tourism industry that are getting it right.
 Some zoos – far from being the hellish prisons with cramped enclosures some people mistakenly label all zoos as – actually adhere to the international code of ethics set out by the World Association of Zoos and Aquariums.
 They make great strides in conservation efforts and breeding programmes that are held to international standards.
 They educate the general public about conservation and animal welfare and at a base level they can give the general public an emotional and psychological connection to the animal welfare cause.